A360media: 2010s: Bankruptcy and continued acquisitions

 In 2009, American Media was taken over by its bondholders to keep it out of bankruptcy.

 In November 2010, American Media filed for Chapter 11 bankruptcy protection due to nearly $1 billion in debt, and assets of less than $50,000.
 Its subsidiary, American Media Operations Inc., listed assets of $100 to $500 million and debt of over $1 billion.
 It exited in December.

 In May 2014, American Media announced a decision to shift the headquarters of the National Enquirer from Florida, where it had been located since 1971, back to New York City, where it originally began as The New York Enquirer in 1926.
 In August 2014, American Media was acquired by Chatham Asset Management and Omega Charitable Partnership.

 In 2015, American Media sold Shape, Natural Health, and Fit Pregnancy to Meredith.

 In 2016, Pecker revealed to the Toronto Star that AMI now relied on support from Chatham Asset Management and its owner Anthony Melchiorre.
 The $4 billion hedge fund owns 80 percent of AMI's stock.

 In March 2017, American Media acquired Us Weekly from Wenner Media for a reported $100 million.
 Three months later, in June 2017, American Media also acquired Men's Journal from Wenner Media.

 In June 2018, American Media acquired 13 brands from Bauer Media Group including In Touch Weekly, Life & Style and Closer to add to their celebrity portfolio.
 They also acquired Bauer Media's kids group including J-14 and Girl's World.

 In February 2019, American Media acquired TEN's adventure sports properties.

 In April 2019, the National Enquirer was reported to be up for sale and likely to be sold within days.
 The company stated that it had shifted its emphasis away from tabloids to its "glossy" magazines such as Us Weekly and Men's Journal.
 This came following pressure from Chatham owner Anthony Melchiorre, who expressed disapproval of the Enquirer's style of journalism.
 On April 18, 2019, AMI accepted an offer from Hudson News Distributors head James Cohen and agreed to sell not only the National Enquirer, but also Globe and The Examiner to Hudson News Distributors for $100 million.
 At the time the sales were announced, AMI was approximately $355 million in debt.

 In 2022, A360 acquired single issue magazine publisher Centennial Media.
+Also in 2022, A360 sold Men's Journal and the Adventure Sports Network properties to The Arena Group.

+In December 2024, A360media merged with McClatchy.
+Prior to the merger, its tabloids including the National Enquirer and the Globe were sold to an undisclosed buyer.